rklymentiev/py-for-neuro/chapters/chapter5.md

 <exercise id="9" title="Working with pickled files">

-Imagine that you want to share a dictionary from your Python script with your co-worker.
-When the dictionary is relatively "simple" it easy just to copy and paste it values into the chat or email.
+Imagine that you want to share a dictionary with your co-worker.
+When the dictionary is relatively "simple" you can just copy and paste it values into the chat or email.
 But what if you dictionary holds array from EEG experiment with the shape `(64,1000,100)`.
 That's a lot of observations to copy.
 In such case sharing an object as a **pickled** file might become helpful.

 The `pickle` module implements binary protocols for serializing and de-serializing a Python object structure.
 "Pickling" is the process whereby a Python object hierarchy is converted into a byte stream, and "unpickling" is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.
 Pickling (and unpickling) is alternatively known as "serialization", "marshalling", or "flattening"; however, to avoid confusion, the terms used here are "pickling" and "unpickling".